MinTuyen/Fraud_Credit_Card_Detection/README.md

 The framework also supports a **top-K review policy**, where only the most economically important transactions are selected when review capacity is limited.

+### Dataset overview

+This dataset contains real credit card transactions made by European cardholders in September 2013.
+It covers two days of transactions, with 284,807 total records, of which 492 are fraudulent.
+That means the fraud rate is only about 0.172%, so the dataset is extremely imbalanced.

+Features:

+The dataset has 31 columns in total:

+Time: seconds elapsed between each transaction and the first transaction in the dataset

+V1 to V28: anonymized features obtained using PCA for confidentiality

+Amount: transaction amount

+Class: target label, where 1 = fraud and 0 = legitimate

 ## Methodology

 ### 1. Data Preprocessing